 - Process you application when you have an offer accepted

 The administration fee is collected after our initial appointment.
 I will also receive commission from the lender.
-The admin fee just filters out tyre kickers so I can spend more time helping serious home hunters like you.
+I charge a fee on CIS cases as they can be much more time consuming, and by using a broker with experience with CIS mortgages I can save you time and maximise your borrowing potential. filters out tyre kickers so I can spend more time helping serious home hunters like you.

 If your case has added complexity such as a bad credit history or you are buying an unusual property there may be an additional fee, but this would be confirmed before it is incurred.
 Read more about fees.